Transportation

 412-351-2200

-• If you live in the community of McKeesport, Port Vue, East Pittsburgh, Turtle Creek or Clairton, you can get discounted transportation to a Port Authority bus route.
+- If you live in the community of McKeesport, Port Vue, East Pittsburgh, Turtle Creek or Clairton, you can get discounted transportation to a Pittsburgh Regional Transit bus route.